Using images in content

 • File type – for example, JPG or PNG.

-• Compression or quality – how much detail is kept when the file is saved.
+• Compression or quality – how much detail the image keeps when it is saved.

 Checking file size, type, and pixel dimensions (Microsoft devices)